hmcts/ops-runbooks/network/palos/troubleshooting.md

 ```

 #### **Troubleshooting tip:**
 This is most likely down to retrying steps in the pipeline.
-Each run a firewall rule is added to allow the devops agent to connect to the ansible agent and at the end of the pipeline it is removed so when you re-run failed steps in the pipeline you are not adding that rule back in, therefore the agent is unable to connect and you get the above error.
+Each run a firewall rule is added to allow the Azure DevOps agent to connect to the ansible agent and at the end of the pipeline it is removed, so when you re-run failed steps in the pipeline you are not adding that rule back in, therefore the agent is unable to connect and you get the above error.

 ---
 ## Scenario 2